GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Observations and Data Reduction

 \section{Observations and Data Reduction}

-We obtained three consecutive transits of TOI-5205b using the JWST NIRSpec PRISM in Bright Object Time Series (BOTS) mode \citep{Birkmann2022,Espinoza2023} on 2023 October 10, October 11, and October 13 (GO-3171; observation numbers 16, 17, and 18).
+In our proposal, we requested three transits of TOI-5205 to ensure that we obtained the precision necessary for our survey goal ($\sim0.3$ dex from simulated measurements of water and methane abundances, assuming equilibrium chemistry).
+Multiple visits proved to be a fortuitous decision given the degree of stellar contamination described below.
+We obtained three consecutive transits of TOI-5205b using the JWST NIRSpec PRISM in Bright Object Time Series (BOTS) mode \citep{Birkmann2022,Espinoza2023} on 2023 October 10, October 11, and October 13 (GO 3171; observation numbers 16, 17, and 18, respectively).
 The host star was used directly for target acquisition with the NRSRAPID readout pattern and the SUB32 array.
-All observations used the NRS1 detector with the SUB512 subarray ($32\times512$ pixels) and consisted of 15784 integrations with 4 groups per integration, providing a median observational cadence of 1.15s.
-None of the observations saturated (i.e., the counts remained $<80\%$ the saturation threshold of $2^{16}$ or 65,536 ADUs).\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-detectors/nirspec-detector-performance}} Each observation had at least a 1.5 hour pre-transit baseline and a 1 hour post-transit baseline.
+All observations used the NRS1 detector with the SUB512 subarray ($32\times512$ pixels) and consisted of 15784 integrations with 4 groups per integration, providing a median observational cadence of 1.15 s.
+Each observation was 5.05 hours long and contained the full planet transit ($\sim1.4$ hours) with a minimum of one hour baseline before and after the transit.

+We analyzed the counts for all columns in row 15 (corresponding to the trace center) for each observation and determined that the data reached a maximum value of $\sim43,300$ ADU (see \hyperref[app:rawcounts]{Appendix \ref*{app:rawcounts}}).
+Previous works analyzing NIRSpec/PRISM data \citep[e.g.,][]{Carter2024} demonstrated that non-linearity may impact ramp fitting if the counts exceed $\gtrsim70-75\%$ the well depth ($\sim45875-49152$ ADU).
+None of the observations saturated and the effects of non-linearity are not observed given the counts for all observations (maximal counts are $<70\%$ the saturation threshold of $2^{16}$ or 65,536 ADU)\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-detectors/nirspec-detector-performance}}.